-Situated between Devils Peak and the Atlantic Ocean, Woodstock has always been a host to many mixed races and religions and somehow managed to avoid the forced removals under the Apartheid regime unlike its neighbour District Six, whose residents lived and worked through the horrors of it.
+Situated between Devil’s Peak and the Atlantic Ocean, Woodstock has always been a host to many mixed races and religions and somehow managed to avoid the forced removals under the Apartheid regime unlike its neighbour District Six, whose residents lived and worked through the horrors of it.

 Over the decades, Woodstock fell into a state of disrepair and became overrun with crime and drugs, with the buildings sustaining major decay and neglect.
-However, Woodstock’s story has taken a positive turn and the area is in the midst of a revival, attempting to repair itself with art, food and culture and it is now a host to some of the best restaurants in the city!
+However, Woodstock’s story has taken a positive turn and the area is in the midst of a revival, attempting to repair itself with art, food and culture and is now a host to some of the best restaurants in the city!
 One such example is The Test Kitchen, proudly ranked #22 amongst the world top restaurants.
-Woodstock has also become the art Mecca of Cape Town, drawing international artists from around the world to come paint its walls and has earned the title of Cape Town Innovation hub.
+Woodstock has also become the art Mecca of Cape Town, drawing international artists from around the world to come to paint its walls and has earned the title of Cape Town Innovation Hub.

 Because of this cultural revival, Explore Sideways is excited to add a new Woodstock Street Art and Graffiti walking tour lead by a local artist and guide.
 This immersive experience starts at the Woodstock Exchange building, which has been dubbed an innovation and design hub in Cape Town.
 Make sure to pickup an artisanal coffee from Rosetta Roastery before heading out onto the colourful streets.
 As you make your way through the surrounding side streets, your expert guide will explain the history and objectives imprinted by each of the art murals.
 Completed by many different local and foreign artists, each art piece depicts a special meaning.
 Symbolism ranges from animal conservation and awareness of South Africa’s endangered species that are facing extinction, to South Africa’s ongoing fight for freedom, liberation and equality.